 - uses free minutes of class time constructively

 - creates impressive home projects

-Positive words goes a long way in educating a child and building relationships.
+Positive words go a long way in educating a child and building relationships.
 When we create positive school and classroom environments, the learning experience is enhanced.

 May we continue to seek knowledge in all things,